-It depends on which components you need replaced.
+It depends on which components you need to be replaced.
 All parts of an HVAC system must work together properly to maintain ideal energy efficiency and performance.
 When replacing multiple parts, make sure they work together efficiently.
 Try to purchase air conditioners, heat pumps, furnaces, and other components from the same manufacturer.

-In most cases, fall is prime time to buy a new system.
+In most cases, fall is the prime time to buy a new system.
 Savings are more common during that time, and months with mild weather are usually slower for HVAC work.
 You’re more likely to get everything installed when you’d like it.

 Yes.
 If you replace your HVAC system, you will need a new thermostat.
 Newer heating and cooling systems have smart thermostats that allow you to control your system from an app.
 Others allow pre-programming to match your schedule to save energy (and money).